The Outer Limits (1995 TV series): Tie-in books

-Author Stan Timmons also wrote two tie-in original novels in 2003 entitled Always Darkest & Dark Matters respectively.
+Author Stan Timmons also wrote two tie-in original novels in 2003 entitled Always Darkest and Dark Matters, respectively.

-Other Media
+Other media

 An MMO for the reboot was planned under the title The Outer Limits On-Line.
 MGM was working with Worlds Inc.

 In 2014, it was reported that a feature film directed by Scott Derrickson based on the series was in development.
-As of April 2019, a revival was in the works at a premium cable network.
+In April 2019, a revival was in the works at a premium cable network.

 Theme park attractions

 Two identical indoor roller coasters named The Outer Limits: Flight of Fear opened in 1996 at Paramount's Kings Dominion in Richmond, Virginia, and Paramount's Kings Island in Cincinnati, Ohio.
 Loosely based on several episodes of The Outer Limits, both rides are heavily themed to an alien invasion, with riders entering the fictional Federal Bureau of Paranormal Activity and eventually boarding an alien ship.
 Although the Paramount Parks were purchased by Cedar Fair Entertainment Company in 2006, both rides continue to operate with most of their original theming still intact, minus the Outer Limits branding.